-- Exemptions from Enforcement of Money Judgments: Third Decennial Review
+- Third Decennial Review of Exemptions from Enforcement of Money Judgments -- (December 2012)

 - Statutory Clarification and Simplification of CID Law: Clean-Up Legislation -- (December 2012)

 Mission.
 The California Law Revision Commission is an independent state agency created by statute in 1953.
 It assists the Legislature and Governor by examining California law and recommending needed reforms.